sg893052/sonic-buildimage/L2/STP/SONiC PVST FDS.md

 31) Verify spanning tree config save and reload, verify topology converges is same as before reboot
 32) Verify PVST convergence over untagged ports
 33) Verify PVST interop with IEEE STP
-35) Verify bridge id encoding includes the VLAN id of the respective PVST instance
+34) Verify bridge id encoding includes the VLAN id of the respective PVST instance
-36) Verify PVST operational data is sync to APP DB
+35) Verify PVST operational data is sync to APP DB
-37) Verify PVST over static breakout ports
+36) Verify PVST over static breakout ports
+37) Verify when global BPDU filter is enabled, its applied on ports which are in portfast mode operationally and transmitting of BPDUs is stopped
+38)  Verify when global BPDU filter is enabled, if BPDU is received on the port which is in portfast mode operationally, port becomes normal STP port and BPDU filter is disabled on the port
+39)  Verify when interface BPDU filter is enabled, both BPDU sending and receiving is stopped on the port
+40)  Verify when interface BPDU filter is disabled, global BPDU filter configuration has no effect  and interface level BPDU filter is disabled
+41)  Verify when the no option of interface BPDU filter is configured, interface level configuration is removed and global BPDU filter configuration takes effect

 Scaling
 1) Verify running 255 PVST instances